 5.4.
 Treatment of vehicle in each loading condition

-The vehicle suspension and any other part likely to affect dipped-beam inclination shall be activated according to the methods described below.
+The vehicle suspension and any other part likely to affect passing-beam inclination shall be activated according to the methods described below.

 However, the technical authorities and manufacturers may jointly propose other methods (either experimental or based upon calculations), especially when the test poses particular problems, provided such calculations are clearly valid.

 5.4.1.
-M1 category vehicles with conventional suspension
+Vehicles of category M1with conventional suspension

 With the vehicle standing on the measuring site and, if necessary, with the wheels resting on floating platforms (which shall be used if their absence would lead to restriction of the suspension movement likely to affect the results of measurements), rock the vehicle continuously for at least three complete cycles, for each cycle, first the rear and then the front end of the vehicle is pushed down.